Nəsimi raion

 Nasimi rayon (Nəsimi rayonu) is a settlement and raion of Baku, capital of Azerbaijan, named after Imadaddin Nasimi and formed on June 13, 1969.

-The administrative territory of the Nasimi district, one of the central districts of Baku, is 10 km² and the population is 215,120 in the official registration.
-The raion is bordered from northeast by Narimanov raion, from the south by Sabail raion, from the west by Yasamal raion and from the north by Binagadi raion.
+The administrative territory of the Nasimi district, one of the central districts of Baku, is 10 km² and as of 2023, the population is 222,618 in the official registration.
+The raion is bordered from the northeast by Narimanov raion, from the south by Sabail raion, from the west by Yasamal raion and from the north by Binagadi raion.
 The executive government of Nasimi rayon was founded in November 1991.
-The current head of the executive power is Nasib Mahamaliyev (since March 3, 2006).